U.S. military says air power may not save Syrian town of Kobani

 "As horrific as it is to watch in real time what is happening in Kobani ... you have to step back and understand the strategic objective," Kerry said.

-"Notwithstanding the crisis in Kobani, the original targets of our efforts have been the command and control centers, the infrastructure," he said.
+"Notwithstanding the crisis in Kobani, the original targets of our efforts have been the command and control centres, the infrastructure," he said.

 A U.S. official who spoke on condition of anonymity said the Obama administration was bracing for a public relations hit if and when the town falls.